Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/04_conjurations.md

 ## Philosophy

+💖 //<3 "From fragments, wholeness.
+From pieces, pattern.
+Data is never neutral—it carries the weight of why it was conjured." - Oracle, on intentional data assembly

 **"From fragments, wholeness.
 From pieces, pattern.
 From data, meaning."**

 Conjurations teach us that data is not neutral.
 Every structured piece of information carries intent, context, purpose.